transformerlab/transformerlab-docs/for-teams/running-a-task/creating-scratch-tasks.md

 As long as you call `lab.save_artifact(...)` on a real path during the run, that artifact will be attached to the job and available in the GUI afterwards.

----

 ## Artifact Modes (`type` Parameter)

-The `type` argument to `lab.save_artifact` controls how TransformerLab treats an artifact and where it shows up in the UI.
+The `type` argument to `lab.save_artifact` controls how Transformer Lab treats an artifact and where it shows up in the UI.

 ### Generic artifacts (default)